quiescentsam/quiescentsam.github.io/_posts/2020/2020-12-23-disable-kerberos-cloudera-manager.md

-* Clear yarn usercache - follow the steps detailed here in [Cloudera community](https://community.cloudera.com/t5/Community-Articles/How-to-clear-local-file-cache-and-user-cache-for-yarn/ta-p/245160 "community article") Delete the cache on all nodes and all the usercache carefully on all the nodes, here is a sample command I used on the hosts with nodemanager roles `rm -rf  /mnt/dsk/*/yarn/nm/usercache/*'`
+**Clear yarn usercache** - follow the steps detailed here in [Cloudera community article.](https://community.cloudera.com/t5/Community-Articles/How-to-clear-local-file-cache-and-user-cache-for-yarn/ta-p/245160 "community article") Delete the cache on all nodes and all the usercache carefully on all the nodes, here is a sample command I used on the hosts with nodemanager roles `rm -rf  /mnt/dsk/*/yarn/nm/usercache/*'`

-## Code changes
+Along with the Cluster changes, after disabling Kerberos, some code changes are also required.
+All users interacting with the cluster need to update the configs.

-* Impala
+* **Impala** - impala-shell connection need to remove -k flag while connecting to impala
-* hive
+* **Spark** - in spark-submit, flag for `--keytab` and `--principal`  need to removed from the command
-* spark
+* **Oozie** - Add config `user.name` to workflow config to make user actions are executed as the specified user.